phaserjs/phaser/README.md

 * Body.speed - the current speed of the body.
 * Body.friction - This now replaces Body.drag and provides for a much smoother friction experience.
 * Body.sleeping - A Physics Body can now be set to 'go to sleep' if the velocity drops between the given range (sleepMin and sleepMax) for the given period of sleepDuration (see the new examples).
+* QuadTree.populate - you can pass it a Group and it'll automatically insert all of the children ready for inspection.

 New Examples: